BZoennchen/supercollider-book/chapters/supercollider/synths/3-busses.md

 Let's construct a simple example using three synths:

-1. An impulse,
+1. an impulse,
-2. A percussive saw wave triggered by the impulse, and
+2. a percussive saw wave triggered by the impulse, and
-3. A reverb effect.
+3. a reverb effect.

-The reverb effect should process the signal last, positioning it at the tail.
+The reverb effect should process the signal in the last stage.
+Therefore we have to positioning it at the tail.
-The impulse should be at the head, and the saw wave should be at the bottom.
+The impulse should be at the head, and the saw wave should be in between.
 At this point it is not necissary that you fully understand these [SynthDefs](https://doc.sccode.org/Classes/SynthDef.html).
 When ever ``\impuse`` outputs an impulse, i.e., trigger, [TExpRand](https://doc.sccode.org/Classes/TExpRand.html) spits out a value between 40 and 100.
 It is a so called [demand unit generator](sec-demand-ugens).
+I use [Dust](https://doc.sccode.org/Classes/Dust.html) as a random impulse.
+Its frequency determines the density of the randomly generated impulses.

 ```isc
 (